Understanding EMDR: What to Expect

 EMDR stands for Eye Movement Desensitisation and Reprocessing.

 1. EMDR works with how your brain processes memories.
-When we experience trauma, or distressing or confusing events, our brain doesn’t always process the memory in a helpful way.
-The memory (or beliefs associated with it) can feel “stuck” — and make it feel as if it's still happening.
-EMDR helps reprocess these distressing memories and associated beliefs so they feel more like the past, and less overwhelming in the present.
+When we experience trauma - or distressing or confusing events - our brain doesn’t always process the memory in the usual way.
+Instead of being integrated into long-term storage, the memory or associated beliefs can feel 'stuck,' making it feel as if the event is still happening.
+EMDR helps reprocess these memories and beliefs so they feel more like the past and less overwhelming in the present - allowing the nervous system to move out of a stuck state of preparing for the unresolved event.

 3. EMDR is structured but flexible.
 EMDR follows an eight-phase model, which includes getting to know you and your history, preparing you with tools and resources (the amount of time spent on this can vary according to need), identifying target memories, and reprocessing them over time.
 It’s not rushed - we go at a pace that feels right for you.